Our current work …

 Applied nanotechnology.
 Our lab engaged in the development and use of nanotechnology to study and interface with the brain.
 In particular, we have previously worked on the development of self assembling nanotechnologies for neural regeneration, and the optimization of chemically functionalized quantum dots to achieve high resolution imaging of cellular structure and calcium dynamics.

 Neural engineering.
 An extension of our nanotechnology work is development of nanoengineered neural technologies intended to interface with the brain and restore clinical function.
-Most recently, in collaboration with Nanovision Biosciences, our lab has been one of several labs involved in the development of a surgically implantable optoelectronic retinal neural prosthesis to restore vision.

 Applications to neurological disorders.
 Much of our work is of direct clinical relevance, or is translational and intended to restore clinical function.
-We have published on traumatic spinal cord injury and reactive gliosis, Alzheimer's disease, retinal prosthesis, and currently have a strong interest in the systems neuroscience of autism spectrum disorder (ASD) and realted neurodevelopmental disorders.
+We have published on traumatic spinal cord injury and reactive gliosis, Alzheimer's disease, retinal prosthesis, and currently have a strong interest in the systems neuroscience of autism spectrum disorder (ASD) and related neurodevelopmental disorders.